You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 Skin Benefits

-One of the added benefits of quitting is that the appearance of your skin will start to improve.
+One of the notable benefits of quitting smoking is the improvement in skin appearance.
+These positive changes often start to become noticeable within three months.

 Smoking can affect the skin in a few different ways.